IATEFL 2024 – Why should we make the space to discuss learning?

 So, if you find yourself spending two thirds of your lesson on the set-up and squashing the actual learning into the final third, then avoid becoming a film trope and plan less, teach more.

-Text Messages: making & discussing plans
+Text Messages: making & discussing plans (using the present continuous)

 These days whether at work or in our personal lives, so much communication happens via social media messaging or texting apps.
 I can’t imagine my life without the ability to set up segmented groups of friends to organise events, work on projects or chat about inane interests.